patrick-sharp/waypoint.nvim/README.md

 [ ] limit context size to the size of the window
 [ ] do something about extmarks moving to top of file when you filter the whole file through some external tool (e.g. \b for biome for me)
 [ ] if errors happen when making a waypoint, add the waypoint to the list of erroneous waypoints that you can see later in the g? menu or similar. still make the rest
-[ ] validate schema of file on load
+[x] validate schema of file on load
+[ ] repair state when draw_waypoint_window is called
-[ ] add perf logging for each function
+[ ] in get_waypoint_context, if the file is out of bounds, show an out of bounds message [ ] add perf logging for each function
+[ ] treesitter highlight bugs in readme for skhd somehow [ ] think about maybe adding scrolloff so the next waypoint is always visible?

 ### ADVANCED FEATURES:
 [x] delete waypoint from floating window with dd